tucher/JsonFusion/tests/constexpr/TEST_PLAN.md

   - Derived/computed fields
   - Internal state fields

-### 5.4 not_required
+### 5.4 not_required (Object-Level Annotation)

 - `test_annotated_not_required.cpp`
+  - Annotated at object level: `Annotated<MyStruct, not_required<"field1", "field2">>`
-  - Field can be absent from JSON
+  - Specified fields can be absent from JSON
-  - Default value is used
+  - Default values are used for absent fields
   - Present vs absent behavior
+  - All fields not_required
+  - Mix of required and not_required fields
-  - Difference from `std::optional`
+  - Difference from `std::optional` (field-level)
+  - Nested objects with different not_required annotations

 ### 5.5 allow_excess_fields